 The primary benefit in tooth recontouring is your transformed smile.
-You no longer have to feel cautious about a vampire tooth that stand out in excess every time you smile or laugh.
+You no longer have to feel conscience about vampire teeth that stand out in excess when you smile or laugh.
 With this benefit come several others:

 - Unlike most dental procedures, tooth recontouring is painless and easy to affect.

 - You do not need to dig deep into your pocket since the procedure is easy and fast.